 More than half of all students who have entered the competition have majored in areas other than management and business.
 Advised by Skidmore alumni who serve as mentors after participating in the semi-final round as judges, students have developed businesses and organizations with remarkable potential.

 Winner of the 2014 competition’s top $20,000 prize, three English majors—Walter Barber ’13, Ian VanNest ’13 and Andrew Zimmerman ’13—raised $22,000 in a Kickstarter campaign and have made a distribution deal with Massachusetts-based Greenbrier Games Inc. They’re creating a new and captivating fictional universe called Champions of Hara, represented first in a board game and ultimately in a comic book and in a video game.

-- Summer Destinations.
 Winner of the 2013 Freirich Competition, Sam Schultz ’14 launched Summer Destinations as a consulting service that matches Chinese youth between the ages 8 and 17 with summer camps in the United States.
 Schultz is now expanding into summer group travel.